ScottRobbins/Changes/README.md

 ### How does it work?

-Changes entries are stored as YAML files, categorized by what releases they are a part of.
+Changes entries are stored as JSON files, categorized by what releases they are a part of.
 These entries contain metadata, such as a message as well as one or more tags.

 Tags might include things you would want in a Changelog (Added, Removed, Fixed, etc), but you may have other tags for separate files (perhaps a "Release Note" tag, a tag to generate notes for QA, or a tag that denotes